![]() |

 From the top, the descent followed the west ridge, down-climbing toward the valley.

-The ridge narrowed in places, forcing continued attention even after the main climbing was complete.
-Fatigue appeared here more clearly—not in any single move, but in the need to stay precise when the outcome already felt decided.
+The ridge narrowed in places, forcing us to continue with attention even after the main climbing was complete.
+Fatigue appeared here more clearly—not in any single move, but in the need to stay precise even when we felt the outcome is already decided.

 Lower down, near the valley floor, the terrain steepened again.
-Short abseils became necessary—not long enough to relax into, but enough to break the descent into measured segments.
+We needed to make some short abseils —not long enough to relax into, but enough to break the descent into measured segments.
 Each required building anchors, threading ropes, checking systems.

 Details that are routine in isolation became more consequential when repeated at the end of a long day.

-By the time the ground levelled out, the route above had already begun to shift in memory—not because it was forgotten, but because the descent had demanded its own focus.
+By the time we reached to solid leveled ground beneath our feet, the route above us had already begun to shift in memory—not because it was forgotten, but because the descent had demanded its own focus.

 Chonghor: Increasing the Density of Difficulty